23rd Wing: England Air Force Base

 The wing set Air Force records for "mission capable" and "fully mission capable" (meaning an aircraft can meet any mission tasking) rates during fiscal year 1985.
 The marks, 93.1 percent in MC and 92.8 percent in FMC, topped records set by the wing in 1981, 1982, 1983 and 1984.
 The wing earned its fourth Air Force Outstanding Unit Award for the period 1 April 1989, to 31 March 1991.

 Operations Desert Shield and Desert Storm

-In response to the buildup of forces following the Iraqi invasion of Kuwait in August 1990, the 74th and 76th Tactical Fighter Squadrons deployed with numerous support personnel, to include pilots and maintainers from the 75th Tactical Fighter Squadron to King Fahd International Airport, Saudi Arabia, attached to the 354th Tactical Fighter Wing (Provisional) as part of Operation Desert Shield.
-The A-10 deployment was the largest ever fielded and consisted of:
+In response to the buildup of forces following the Iraqi Invasion of Kuwait in August 1990, the 74th and 76th Tactical Fighter Squadrons deployed with numerous support personnel, to include pilots and maintainers from the 75th Tactical Fighter Squadron to King Fahd International Airport, Saudi Arabia, attached to the 354th Tactical Fighter Wing (Provisional) as part of Operation Desert Shield.
+The A-10 deployment was the largest ever fielded.
+A total of 144 A/OA-10 aircraft were deployed.